speckerf/gee_biophys/README.md

 ### Visualize results

-To visualize results, please use the following earth-engine app: [here](https://ee-speckerfelix.projects.earthengine.app/view/gee-biophys-export-visualizer)
+To visualize results, please use the following earth-engine app: [here](https://ee-speckerfelix.projects.earthengine.app/view/gee-biophys-export-visualizer).
+Note that this requires that the option `--public` was set when running `gee-biophys`.
+Alternatively, the source code of the app can also be directly to visualize a non-public `ImageCollection`.

 ------